BernieO/calcardbackup/README.md

 ## Advanced

+All options can be specified in a configuration file or as command line arguments.
 If started with no options at all or only `-b|--batch`, the script attempts to use files `calcardbackup.conf` and `users.txt` in the script's directory as configuration file and login information.
-All options can be specified in `calcardbackup.conf` or as command line arguments.
-If no config file via option `-c|--config` is given, the path to your ownCloud/Nextcloud instance must be the very first argument.
+If no configuration file via option `-c|--config` is given, the path to your ownCloud/Nextcloud instance must be the very first argument.
 Find detailed description of all available options below.

 ## Options
 ```